All posts

 FAQ

 Does QBO accept PDF directly in 2026?
-No. The Bookkeeping → Transactions → Bank transactions upload accepts .csv, .qbo, and .qfx only.
+No. The Bookkeeping → Transactions → Bank transactions upload accepts .csv, .qbo, and .qfxonly.
+The Receipts feature accepts PDFs but treats each one as a single expense, not a statement.

 What if I already have a clean CSV?
 Use our free CSV → QBO tool to convert it to a proper .qbo with stable FITIDs before upload — you skip the column-mapping step and get duplicate-detection on re-imports.